ericincloud/AWS-CodePipeline-and-CodeDeploy/README.md

 #### Install the CodeDeploy Agent using command:

+#### Verify functionality by accessing the instance IP.
+YOu should see a default NGINX webpage.

 ## Step 3: Create CodeDeploy Application
 #### Head to CodeDeploy > Applications > Create Application